GangadharPanda/Java-Low-Level-Design/src/generics/Quiz.md

 ---
 40. Primitive Workarounds

-Since List<int> is illegal, what is the most performant "workaround" in modern Java?
+Since List<int> is illegal due to type erasure, which approach provides a Collection-like API while avoiding the memory/performance overhead of object boxing?

     A) Using primitive-specialized collections (like IntList in libraries or Valhalla features).